- Car Accidents

 While drunk boating was involved in 35% of incidents reported in a 2016 California State Parks report–with collisions the prevalent accident, inattention and inexperience were cited as the top causes.

-If you or someone you know has been hurt due to a drunk boating accident, it is important to consult a DUI lawyer to handle the claim.
+If you or someone you know has been hurt due to a drunk boating accident, it is important to consult a boating accident lawyer to handle the claim.
 Call personal injury attorney Frank Penney for a free consultation today.